Adjustment of status

 Short Hills Adjustment of Status Consultants

 Efficiently Obtain Your Green Card

-World Wide Legal Services at
+Do not hesitate to call World Wide Legal Services at or contact us online!

 Our Short Hills adjustment of status consultants at Worldwide Legal Services have over 50 years of combined professional experience and have overseen more than 10,000 cases.

+We have assisted with innumerable adjustments of status and can serve as your guide and partner throughout the application process.
 Our experienced team can help you avoid common mistakes and work to secure your green card as efficiently as possible.

 Who Can Apply for an Adjustment of Status?

 Any individual who is found by United States Citizenship and Immigration Services (USCIS) to be eligible for a green card can successfully apply for an adjustment of status.
 A green card confers lawful permanent residency and can serve as a pathway to permanent citizenship.

 Most immigrants are eligible for green cards through:

 - Family.
 U.S. citizens and lawful permanent residents can sponsor certain relatives for green cards.
 U.S. citizens can sponsor their children, spouses, parents, and siblings, while lawful permanent residents can sponsor their spouses and unmarried children.